defnorep/punksim/README.md

 We definitely need some querying ergonomics.
 The Array.prototype soup is intense.
 It's also not _great_ juggling the Component type as well s the `kind` property.
 Hopefully updating the querying ergonomics will make this less prolific.

+Solved quite a bit of the above but not 100% happy with all ergonomics.
+Let's build a nontrivial system and observe the cracks that form.